-A student who is currently enrolled in other graduate programs must complete the degree you are currently pursuing before being considered for admission to our program.
-Only under exceptional circumstances might a student be admitted without a degree from their current institution.
-In all cases, we require a statement from the applicant detailing the situation and a letter from the applicant's research advisor or department head.
+A student who is currently enrolled in a graduate program at another institution must complete the degree that the student is currently pursuing before being considered for admission to our program.
+Only under exceptional circumstances will a student be admitted without a degree from their current institution.
+In all cases, we require a statement from the applicant detailing the situation, along with a letter from the applicant's research advisor or department head.
 Any such student will be expected to begin our program as a first-year student, take all of our normal coursework, and join a research lab via our normal group-joining process.

 Graduate Application Fee

-The application fee for US citizens and permanent residents is $70.00 and $90.00 for all other applicants.
+The application fee is $70 for US citizens and permanent residents and $90 for all other applicants.
 The application fee must be paid by credit card at the time the online application is submitted.
 Application fees are non-refundable.
 In some instances, students involved in certain domestic programs may be eligible for a fee waiver, as described in more detail at the Graduate College website.

 Graduate Application Process